 Step 4 – Scroll to the bottom and turn on Google Chrome’s repository and then close the Software Repositories window.

 Step 5 – Now Click on the search icon on the top left corner of the window and search for Chrome.

 Step 6 – After searching it will come listed in the software manager list.
 You can click on it and install it from there.

-If you want to install Chrome from official Google’s website, you can also do so as Google officially supports Chrome for Fedora.
+If you want to install Chrome from the official Google website, you can do so as Google officially supports Chrome for Fedora.

 Step 1 – Go to Google Chrome’s Download Page